ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 * Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
 * If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
 In addition, a console message with more details is displayed and you are notified by email.
 * To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
-After that, you can remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.
+After that, you can delete the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

-## Considerations when you remove vRealize Operations and Log Insight
+## Considerations when you delete vRealize Operations and Log Insight
 {: #vrops_overview-remove}

-Review the following considerations before you remove the service:
+Review the following considerations before you delete the service:
 * Only the virtual machines (VMs) that were deployed during the initial installation of vRealize Operations and Log Insight are deleted.
 Any node that is deployed after the installation will not be cleaned up.
 * The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of vRealize Operations and Log Insight will be deleted.
-The VMs that you deployed on VXLAN will lose connectivity after starting the removal of vRealize Operations and Log Insight.
+The VMs that you deployed on VXLAN will lose connectivity after starting the deletion of vRealize Operations and Log Insight.
-* If you remove vRealize Operations and Log Insight, you need to remove the Syslog Server from the NSX Manager and the NSX Controller manually.
+* If you delete vRealize Operations and Log Insight, you need to remove the Syslog Server from the NSX Manager and the NSX Controller manually.

 ### Removing the Syslog Server from the NSX Manager
 {: #vrops_overview-remove-nsx-manager}